krateng/dlvh/README.md

 When you download something to `audio/calm_nature_sounds`, the flag `extract-audio` from its parent folder will be respected.
 When you download something to `video/asmr`, the flag `embed-thumbnail` and the option `download-archive: .ytdlarchive` will be respected, meaning a local file `video/asmr/.ytdlarchive` will be used as archive.
-When you download something to `videos/dance_covers/twice` however, its parent folder's option `download-archive: ^ytdlarchive` overwrites this, meaning a common archive file `dance_covers/.ytdlarchive` will be used for all subfolders.
+When you download something to `videos/dance_covers/twice` however, its parent folder's option `download-archive: ^/ytdlarchive` overwrites this, meaning a common archive file `dance_covers/.ytdlarchive` will be used for all subfolders.